 home, in a park or anyplace you feel inspired, using one of our three themes: Just my imagination, unity and community and Detroit beautiful.
 If you need inspiration, watch 2020 winner Ice Martin’s poem Silence here.
 Then create and enter by June 27 and your work could bring you a cash prize of $225, plus recognition, coaching and more.
 No cost.

 National Conference of Artists – Its summer art camp will be virtual this year, and middle school and high school students will work on drawing, weaving, print-making painting and more from noon to 2 pm four days a week.
 The summer program lasts a month starting June 29.
 Cost is $200 and includes art supplies.
 Contact email@example.com or call 313-744-4283.

 Or schedule a shopping appointment and head to our friends at Arts & Scraps.
 Buy a bunch of supplies, and invite two creative types to develop your own art camp in your backyard.

 Some other organizations such as Living Arts Detroit and Project Art may have programs available later in the summer or in the fall.
 And the Detroit Neighborhood Arts Corp / Arts Academy will return in the fall, with programing by Mosaic Youth Theatre and College for Creative Studies.

 Watch your local libraries and your parks and recreation departments or

 local art centers for more possibilities and a great site called Discover Your Spark lists a wide variety of nonprofit programs for children.
 We know we missed some summer creative opportunities, so please share them in a comment or email us details and we’ll share them soon.

-Our arts and crafts in Palmer Park still is being planned and will take place either Wednesday or Thursday afternoon near the Splash Park and Palmer Park Community House (AKA the Mint Studios).
+Our arts and crafts in Palmer Park will take place Wednesday afternoons near the Splash Park and Palmer Park Community House (AKA the Mint Studios).
+It starts July 7.
 Watch our Facebook and Instagram for details.